MujisongPlay/AdvancedMERtools/README.md

 # How to install
 ![image](https://github.com/MujisongPlay/AdvancedMERtools/assets/96275409/6a039a90-feef-47c0-b1ca-2c49fe2e4e42)
 Download files that you need in above folder.
 And drag them into project tab in unity editor.
+And follow the tutorial billow.
 And in release, you can download plugin that helps execute functions and modeling of LCZ, HCZ, EZ doors.

 # AdvancedMERtools